Logan-Core/Logan-Core.github.io/themes/hugo-theme-flat/content/projects/eternal_descent/_index.md

 ---

+Eternal Descent will feature 10 levels with boss fights on Levels 3, 6, and 9.

+[Level 10](./#level-10-hell---wall-of-flesh) will be a special level that can only be accessed under certain conditions

-The game will be level-based with deaths restarting the player at level 1.
+Deaths will restart the player at Level 1.
 Nothing will be carried over between attempts.
-The player will have the same starting conditions every run and only by playing and gaining experience will they be able to progress further.
+The player will have the same starting conditions every attempt and only by playing and gaining experience will they be able to progress further.

 The game will be tuned to be more difficult than average and be designed with quick-restarts in mind.
-(A full run through the game should take no longer than 20 minutes)
+(A full run through the game should take no longer than 15-20 minutes) (The expected percentage of players who should be able to reach the end should stay under 10%)

 Eternal Descent will feature an online leaderboard where other users can compete for the best times!

 ---

+The Catalyst will shoot out portals that enemies will spawn out of in waves every 20ish seconds.

-Enemies will spawn in waves, which the player will need to deal with before the next group spawns.
-Enemies from previous waves will stay in the arena indefinitely until they are killed.
-So, if they are not dealt with, the player will quickly find themselves overwhelmed.
+The player will need to handle destroying these portals and keeping enemies under control before new waves spawn.
+Enemies will stay in the arena indefinitely until they are killed.

+---

+The player's strategy priority will probably look like this:
+1. Defeat the Catalyst and complete the level
+2. Destroy spawner portals
+3. Manage enemies in arena and avoid being overwhelmed.

+There will also be built-in game mechanics that will help prevent any obvious dominant game-strategies from developing:
+1. Too many enemies alive will cause the Catalyst to "armor-up" preventing damage
+2. Too many enemies in the arena will cause the [Frenzy](./#frenzy) to increase exponentially pretty much guaranteeing a quick death
+3. [Protector](./#protector) enemies will start spawning in later levels, protecting spawner portals and forcing the player's focus onto another target

+### Frenzy
-Some enemies will also have a "Frenzy" stat that is influenced by the amount of others enemies surrounding them.
+Some enemies will have a "Frenzy" stat that is influenced by the amount of others enemies surrounding them.
 If enemies start to bunch up and the arena gets crowded.
-The enemies' "Frenzy" stat will increase and change their behavior making them a more dangerous threat.
+The enemies' "Frenzy" will increase and change their behavior making them a more dangerous threat.

 ---